LesterGallagher/LesterGallagher.github.io/_posts/2019-02-17-the-real-guide-to-creating-a-website-with-free-hosting-2019.md

 2. Add another "A" record by clicking the dropdown in the top left in the above image and give it the name of your domain in my example it's "esstudio.site".
 Make sure you don't include any slashes or the "https://" part of the url.
 In the value field put in "192.30.252.154".
 3. Finally, add a CNAME record with the name "www".
 In the value field, put in the name of your github username plus ".github.io" If you don't have a github account, you can do this after step 3.

-For all the recods keep the TTL setting at "Automatic TTL".
+For all the records keep the TTL setting at "Automatic TTL".

 ## Step 3